 What vaccinations do I need for Nepal?
 We’re not doctors, so this isn’t a good question for us.
 We suggest speaking with your own physician and consulting with the CDC’s website.
 It’s worth pointing out, the CDC is a cautious bunch and often recommends more vaccinations than most people feel is prudent.

 Will it be cold?
 No, far from it.
 The temperatures near the Indian border are always very high.
-All of our trips include at least three days in the Terai region with high temperatures ranging from 85ºF to 95ºF.
+All of our trips include at least three days in the lower regions with high temperatures ranging from 85ºF to 95ºF.
 For the teams headed to Muktinath, some nights might dip into the low 40ºF range, but most trips will involve moderate temperatures between 65ºF an 80ºF.

 What safety measures do you have in place?
 Your health and safety are top priorities.
 Our medical and safety officer works closely with our ground teams to ensure emergencies, big or small, are addressed.
 To that end we travel with a comprehensive array of communication tools including two-way radios, multiple mobile phones, satellite SOS texting devices, and an Inmarsat satellite mobile phone.
 We know the locations of medical facilities along our route and have rescue resources on standby.
 The best asset we have is –– caution.
 We limit risk right down to the food we serve as prepared by our professional field cooks with decades of expedition experience.

 Why is Ripcord Rescue or other travel insurance required?
-Nepal is beautiful and textured, but it is also a developing nation with limited resources.
-It’s often not enough to have a means of reimbursing rescue expenses.
+Nepal is a developing nation with limited resources.
+It’s often not enough to have just insurance as a means of reimbursing rescue expenses.
 The real challenge is getting rescued––at all.
 For that reason, we have partnered with Ripcord Rescue and Travel Insurance.
 They are the world’s leading providers of remote rescue services backed by RedPoint Resolutions Insurance.
 If something happens, they have a rescue team and a dedicated helicopter in Kathmandu.
 If need be, they’ll escort you from the scene of an accident, all the way to your home medical facility.
 For riders on motorbikes, we require this level of rescue service.
-It is the only way we can ensure we can coordinate our own rescue in remote locations.
+It is the only way to ensure we can coordinate our own rescue in remote locations.
 For travelers in the SUV, we still recommend Ripcord, but other services like Harbor Travel Insurance also meet our standards of safety and service.
-Do not under estimate the limited resources in Nepal.
+Please do not under estimate the limited resources in Nepal.

-Will my travel insurance through my job, credit card or other service be enough?
+Will my travel insurance through my job, credit card, or other service be enough?
 Likely not in a major emergency.
 Insurance is designed to reimburse expenses incurred during a rescue and the subsequent treatment.
-They will not help facilitate a rescue.
-There are limited rescue resources in Nepal.
+They will not help facilitate a rescue and there are limited rescue resources in Nepal.